nih-fmrif/git-training/session_3/README.md

 Save.
 Add and commit.
 Push changes to remote.

 Switch to master branch.
-Add comments to `add.R` and `subtract.R`.
-Add and commit and push changes.
+Add comments to `add.R`.
+Add, commit and push changes.

 Switch to multiply branch.
 Add comments to `multiply.R`.
-Add and commit and push changes.
+Add, commit and push changes.

 See the commit history and timeline on GitHub repo.